sanicode/elastik-tenancy/README.md

     -   Authentication logic can be adjusted to ensure that users can only log in to their respective tenants.

-### Team Management:

-    -   If Jetstream’s team management feature is enabled, teams can be linked to specific tenants.
-This allows you to manage user roles and permissions within the context of a tenant.

-    -   Each team can operate independently within its tenant environment, with isolated data and resources.

 ### Database Separation:

     -   Depending on your multitenancy approach, you might use a shared database with a tenant_id column to segregate data or multiple databases where each tenant has its own database.